JabRef/user-documentation/en/collect/import-using-online-bibliographic-database.md

 [ArXiv](https://arxiv.org) is a repository of scientific preprints in the fields of mathematics, physics, astronomy, computer science, quantitative biology, statistics, and quantitative finance ([Wikipedia](https://en.wikipedia.org/wiki/ArXiv)).

+### Biodiversity Heritage Library
+[Biodiversity Heritage Library](https://www.biodiversitylibrary.org/) makes biodiversity literature openly available to the world as part of a global biodiversity community.
+It is the world’s largest open access digital library for biodiversity literature and archives ([Wikipedia](https://en.wikipedia.org/wiki/Biodiversity_Heritage_Library)).

 ### CiteSeerX

 [CiteSeerX](http://csxstatic.ist.psu.edu/home) is a public search engine for scientific and academic papers primarily with a focus on computer and information science.
 However, CiteSeerX has been expanding into other scholarly domains such as economics, physics, and others ([Wikipedia](https://en.wikipedia.org/wiki/CiteSeer)).